Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Conclusions

 The processes involving soft particles play very important role in celestial holography \cite{Strominger:2017zoo,Pasterski:2021rjz,Raclariu:2021zjz}.
 In this framework, they are described by ``soft theorems'' which are related to the symmetries of asymptotically flat spacetime.
 Our work shows that in curved spacetime, these theorems no longer apply, and they need to be replaced by some new principles.
 By reformulating soft theorems, we may learn how to extend celestial holography to curved spacetime.

 Our main result, the Dyson's formula (\ref{dys}) for scattering amplitudes in de Sit{\nolinebreak}ter spacetime, holds in arbitrary number of dimensions.
 Likewise, the general framework for constructing particle wavefunctions by using group-theoretical methods applies to any number of dimensions.
 Some details, however, were worked out here only in the context of deS$_2$, which served as our ``proof of concept.''
-We are leaving to future work a detailed analysis of deS$_4$.
+We leave to the sequel \cite{tbz} a detailed discussion of deS$_4$.
 It is necessary for incoporating, at the quantitative level, the curvature effects in the standard model of particle physics.